buaazp/zimg/README.md

 [twemproxy](https://github.com/twitter/twemproxy): Twemproxy is a fast and lightweight proxy for memcached and redis protocol.

 #### Thanks to:
-> zimg contains libevhtp and libhiredis.
+> zimg contains these libraries.
 You needn't install them now.

 [webimg](http://webimg.org): A software suite to create, edit, compose, or convert bitmap images.
 Developed by SINA imgbed group.
 [libevhtp](https://github.com/ellzey/libevhtp): A more flexible replacement for libevent's httpd API.
+[lua](http://www.lua.org/): Lua is a lightweight multi-paradigm programming language designed as a scripting language with extensible semantics as a primary goal.
 [hiredis](https://github.com/redis/hiredis): Hiredis is a minimalistic C client library for the Redis database.

 ### Supplying: